wdffdw07/CtyuHK-Courses-Inquiry-System/README.md

 dir
 ```

-### Step 2: Install Dependencies (First Time Only)
+### Step 3: Install Dependencies (First Time Only)

-uv automatically creates and manages a virtual environment:
+Install all project dependencies (uv will use the virtual environment created in Step 1):

 ```powershell
 uv pip install -r requirements.txt